Learn about our connection to

 In 1961 the merger of Universalism and Unitarians created the original six principles which were revised in 1985, again in 1997 to become the seven principles.
 And an eighth principle, highlighting racial justice work, was added in 2021.

 Throughout Unirondack’s history, the work we do has been informed and influenced by the principles of UUism.
-Many of our camp leaders have been Unitarian Universalists and the buildings on camp our youth sessions bear the names of prominent UUs.
+Many of our past camp leaders have been Unitarian Universalists and numerous buildings on camp bear the names of prominent UUs.

-While we strive to merge our existing work with the UU principles, we have found our work most poignantly focusing on acceptance, justice, equity, compassion, and valuing the inherent worth and dignity of all people.
+While we strive to merge our existing work with the UU principles, we have found our work most poignantly focusses on acceptance, justice, equity, compassion, environmental stewardship, and valuing the inherent worth and dignity of all people.
 These are things that build an inclusive and intentional community that serves our youth.
 And to these we add youth empowerment and political awareness as core values that guide us.

-Beyond the principles, Unirondack’s work and community members are not exclusively Unitarian Universalist.
-We do host optional UU services occasionally throughout each summer, and many of our campers are UU.
-However, our program does not generally include explicit UU education, nor is it tailored to a primarily UU audience.
-We have found that many non-UU people resonate deeply with the community we’ve created over the years, and we recognize that some UU organizations are actually misaligned with our work, creating environments that are not as welcoming or as founded in their commitments to social justice and equity as we hold ourselves to be.
+While we hold these principles dearly in our community, Unirondack’s program is not religious, nor is it tailored to a predominantly UU audience.
+A great many of our campers and staff are not UU, as we have found that many non-UU people connect deeply with the community values we’ve cultivated over the years.
+Additionally, we recognize that some UU organizations are actually misaligned with our work, creating environments that are not as welcoming or as founded in their commitments to social justice and equity as we hold ourselves to be.

 The bottom line is that Unirondack today is for everyone who wants to be a part of a community that centers social justice, youth empowerment, and compassionate community participation.